 LDS church history on this topic is complex and at times surprising.
 Part one of this interview focuses on Reeve’s research about the concept of race in the nineteenth century.
 His book tells the puzzling story about how Mormons had to “struggle” to be recognized as “white.”
 The struggle had dramatic consequences especially for black church members.
 How did Mormons perceive American Indians, “Oriental” people (to use nineteenth-century parlance).
 How did the question of slavery impact early Mormon views of race and how were Mormons themselves racialized by outsiders?

-Parshall will join us in part two which focuses directly on the topic of black members of the nineteenth-century LDS Church.
-Watch for it this Thursday.
+Reeve organized his book around this striking political cartoon from a 1904 issue of Life, which we discuss throughout the interview: Ardis Parshall will join us in part two, which focuses directly on the topic of black members of the nineteenth-century LDS Church.

 W. Paul Reeve is an associate professor of history at the University of Utah.
 Oxford University Press published his latest book, Religion of a Different Color: Race and the Mormon Struggle for Whiteness, earlier this year.

 BLAIR HODGES: It’s the Maxwell Institute Podcast.
 Thanks for listening to another episode.
 I’m your host, Blair Hodges.